-Colon cancer genetic screening does not cover:
+Colon cancer genetic testing does not cover:

-- Genetic testing for all other gene mutations for Lynch Syndrome or colorectal cancer. - In general, genetic testing for HNPCC is not recommended for at-risk individuals younger than age 18 years.
-Guidelines established jointly by the American Society of Human Genetics (ASHG) and the American College of Medical Genetics and Genomics as well as another done collaboratively by the American Academy of Pediatrics and the American College of Medical Genetics and Genomics state that predictive genetic testing should only be performed in individuals younger than age 18 years when it will affect their medical management.
+- Genetic testing for all other gene mutations for Lynch Syndrome or colorectal cancer - In general, genetic testing for HNPCC is not recommended for at-risk individuals younger than age 18 years.
+Guidelines established jointly by the American Society of Human Genetics (ASHG) and the American College of Medical Genetics and Genomics as well as another done collaboratively by the American Academy of Pediatrics and the American College of Medical Genetics and Genomics state that predictive genetic testing should only be performed in individuals younger than age 18 years when it will affect their medical management - Testing of genetic carriers who are unaffected with a Lynch related cancer is not a covered benefit. - Universal testing